MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/project-governance-key-project-areas.md

 ﻿---
 title: Govern key project areas
-description: Learn how to apply good governance processes to key project areas of Dynamics 365 implementations, such as application lifecycle management, test strategies, data migration, integration, cutover, and training strategies.
+description: Learn how to apply good governance processes to key project areas of Dynamics 365 implementations, such as application lifecycle management and training strategies.
 author: TimoGossen
 ms.author: timogoss
 ms.date: 01/23/2024